 What Does a DEI Consultant Do?

 When people hear the term diversity, they usually associate it with ethnicity.
 However, it also refers to gender, physical ability, religion, culture, age, sexual orientation, and other factors.
-There are numerous benefits to achieving diversity in the workplace, but only when equity and inclusion are taken into consideration as well.
+There are numerous benefits to achieving diversity in the workplace, but only when equity and inclusion are considered.

 DEI consultants are tasked to lead these initiatives.
 We study organizations objectively, evaluate their existing or current efforts, and propose new strategies to help clients achieve their DEI objectives.